ioccc-src/winner/1996/dalbec/README.md

 ## Try:

-	./dalbec 3
+	./dalbec 3 | head -n 29

-Why does it output 121?
+Why does the output end with 121?

 ## Judges' comments: